+The DSL is the Prevent Lead in School and all concerns should be passed to her.
 The School, in recognition that pupils may be at risk of being drawn into terrorism, carries out appropriate risk assessments (following consultation with local partners, such as the police) of the potential risk in the local area.
 Such risk assessments are discussed with the Headmistresses, DSLs and governor responsible for safeguarding to ensure the School's safeguarding arrangements are sufficiently robust to help prevent and protect children from being drawn into terrorism and are regularly revised.
+If concerns are raised that a pupil is vulnerable to radicalisation, the DSL will consider the level of risk to identify the most appropriate referral, which could include reference to Channel or Children's Social Care.

+E-learning courses are available to raise awareness of the Channel Process and Prevent Duty.
+Further details of the available options can be accessed via this link.
 All teaching staff are asked to complete Prevent and Channel Awareness training within their first term at the school.
 Non-teaching staff are trained by the Prevent Lead with updates as necessary or given access to the online training package.
 The school Internet filters are monitored and any searches that might cause concern are logged and reported to the school's DSL and the Online Safety Coordinator.